Innovailable/pypwrctrl/README.md

 Both commands change the state of the socket '1' of the device at '192.168.1.50'.
-You can leave out the address if you have only one device or want to affect all devices.
+You can leave out the address if you have only one device or want to control all devices with one command.

 Did you know that you can assign names to the individual sockets?
 Set a sensible name in the webinterface of your device and use it to select the